Coverage That Proves Features Work

 “Your Tests Are Passing.
 Your Feature Is Broken.”

-A deeper look at why fragmented test suites produce false confidence — and the five concrete benefits flows have over any suite of isolated checks.
+A deeper look at why fragmented test suites produce false confidence — and the five concrete reasons flows are categorically different from any suite of isolated checks.

 Read the Article

-Book a demo and we'll map your critical user journeys live — and show you exactly what a flow covers that your current test suite misses.
+We'll map your critical user journeys live and show you exactly what a flow covers that your current test suite misses.